legacysurvey/legacysurvey/pages/dr4/description.rst

 For DECaLS and MzLS we adopt a 63 x 63 pixel image size and a 0.262 pixel scale and use a 7\ |Prime| diameter aperture for normalization.
-For BASS we adopt a 31 x 31 pixel image size and a 0.470 pixel scale and use a 7\ |Prime| diameter aperture for normalization The configuaration files for SExtractor and PSFex are available `on our github page`_.
+For BASS we adopt a 31 x 31 pixel image size and a 0.470 pixel scale and use a 7\ |Prime| diameter aperture for normalization The configuration files for SExtractor and PSFex are available `on our github page`_.

 .. _`PSFEx`: http://www.astromatic.net/software/psfex
 .. _`on our github page`: https://github.com/legacysurvey/legacypipe-dir/tree/master/calib/se-config